kube-rs/controller-rs/README.md

 ### Opentelemetry
 Setup an opentelemetry collector in your cluster.
 [Tempo](https://github.com/grafana/helm-charts/tree/main/charts/tempo) / [opentelemetry-operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) / [grafana agent](https://github.com/grafana/helm-charts/tree/main/charts/agent-operator) should all work out of the box.
 If your collector does not support grpc otlp you need to change the exporter in [`main.rs`](./src/main.rs).

-If you don't have a collector, you must build locally without the `opentelemetry` feature.
+If you don't have a collector, you can build locally without the `opentelemetry` feature, or pull images without the `-otel` tag suffix.

 ## Running